dwyl/phoenix-liveview-realtime-cursor-tracking-tutorial/README.md

 ### 5c.
 Showing username
-Let's make the necessary changes so, after login, the username of the user is shown next to the cursor.
+Let's make the necessary changes so, after logging in, the username of the user is shown next to the cursor.

 Firstly, let's handle the `login` event